Kayli/logspub/dev-cloud.md

   - on-demand configurable pool of shared resources allocated within a public cloud environment, providing a certain level of isolation between the different organizations using the resources

+- region
+  - geographical location where a cloud provider hosts their data centers
+  - consists of multiple availability zones
+  - can have different capabilities and pricing structures

+- availability zone
+  - physically separated data centers within the region, providing additional redundancy and fault tolerance

 ## closed-source cloud solutions